foss-for-synopsys-dwc-arc-processors/toolchain/doc/baremetal/openocd-axs.rst

 * 1.0 for the HS34
 * 2.0 for the HS36.

-For the AXS103 following numbers should appear:
+For the AXS103 firmware ver 1.2 following numbers should appear:

 * 1.0 for the HS36
 * 2.0 for the HS34
 * 3.0 for the HS38 (core 0)
 * 4.0 for the HS38 (core 1)

+For the AXS103 firmware ver 1.3 following numbers should appear:

 * 1.0 for the HS47D
 * 3.0 for the HS48 (core 0)
 * 4.0 for the HS48 (core 1)